-If you want to combine the disciplinary depth of a PhD in political science or sociology with the multidisciplinary study of social policy issues, the PhD in Social Policy is for you.
+The joint PhD Programs in Social Policy combine the disciplinary depth of a PhD in political science or sociology with multidisciplinary perspectives and problem-driven research on questions of social policy.

-As a joint venture between the Harvard Graduate School of Arts and Sciences’ government and sociology departments with Harvard Kennedy School’s Social Policy faculty members, the program is designed for you to focus your research on issues including:
+As a joint venture between the Harvard Faculty of Arts and Science's Government and Sociology departments and Harvard Kennedy School, the program is designed for students like you who have broad interests in social policy problems and solutions, spanning topics such as:

 - Economic inequality